Genetic history of the Indigenous peoples of the Americas: Autosomal DNA

 Genetic diversity and population structure in the American landmass is also measured using autosomal (atDNA) micro-satellite markers genotyped; sampled from North, Central, and South America and analyzed against similar data available from other Indigenous populations worldwide.
-The Indigenous American populations show a lesser genetic diversity than populations from other continental regions.
+The Indigenous American populations show a lesser genetic diversity than populations from other continental regions, while their overall strongest affinity for other populations is observed for Paleosiberian peoples.
 Observed is a decreasing genetic diversity as geographic distance from the Bering Strait occurs, as well as a decreasing genetic similarity to Siberian populations from Alaska (the genetic entry point).
 Also observed is evidence of a greater level of diversity and lesser level of population structure in western South America compared to eastern South America.
 There is a relative lack of differentiation between Mesoamerican and Andean populations, a scenario that implies that coastal routes (in this case along the coast of the Pacific Ocean) were easier for migrating peoples (more genetic contributors) to traverse in comparison with inland routes.

-The over-all pattern that is emerging suggests that the Americas were colonized by a small number of individuals (effective size of about 70), which grew by many orders of magnitude over 800 – 1000 years.
+The overall pattern suggests that the Americas were colonized by a small number of individuals (effective size of about 70), which grew by many orders of magnitude over 800 – 1000 years.
 The data also shows that there have been genetic exchanges between Asia, the Arctic, and Greenland since the initial peopling of the Americas.

-According to an autosomal genetic study from 2012, Indigenous Americans descend from at least three main migrant waves from East Asia.
+According to an autosomal genetic study from 2012, Indigenous Americans descend from at least three main migrant waves from Northern Asia.
 Most of it is traced back to a single ancestral population, called 'First Americans'.
-However, those who speak Inuit languages from the Arctic inherited almost half of their ancestry from a second East Asian migrant wave.
-And those who speak Na-Dene, on the other hand, inherited a tenth of their ancestry from a third migrant wave.
+However, those who speak Inuit languages from the Arctic inherited almost half of their ancestry from a second East Asian migrant wave, and those who speak Na-Dene inherited a tenth of their ancestry from a third migrant wave.
 The initial settling of the Americas was followed by a rapid expansion southwards along the west coast, with little gene flow later, especially in South America.
 One exception to this are the Chibcha speakers of Colombia, whose ancestry comes from both North and South America.

 In 2014, the autosomal DNA of a 12,500+ year old infant from Montana was sequenced.
 The DNA was taken from a skeleton referred to as Anzick-1, found in close association with several Clovis artifacts.
 Comparisons showed strong affinities with DNA from Siberian sites, and virtually ruled out that particular individual had any close affinity with European sources (the "Solutrean hypothesis").
 The DNA also showed strong affinities with all existing Indigenous American populations, which indicated that all of them derive from an ancient population that lived in or near Siberia.